 Heeding the advice of successful startup founders cannot guarantee your success, but it creates many useful tools for your effort.

-The first step to get you on the route to successful VC fund raising is to download our free due diligence checklist to begin preparing your pitch for that elusive venture capital funding.
+The first step to getting you on the route to successful VC fundraising is to download our free due diligence checklist to begin preparing your pitch for that elusive venture capital funding.
 Then learn more about building and organizing your virtual data room for maximum efficiency as you begin to reach out to potential investors.